-Research Progress Report and Candidacy Exam
+Part A. Research Progress Report and Oral Candidacy Exam

-Each student must write and present a detailed progress report on the current project, along with relevant background and future thesis plans for 1-2 years, and show breadth and depth of knowledge at the oral candidacy examination appropriate for a successful Ph.D. in that research area by the fourth semester in residence.
+Each student must write and present a detailed progress report on the current project, along with relevant background and immediate research plans for the next 6 months and show breadth and depth of knowledge at the oral candidacy examination appropriate for a successful Ph.D. in that research area by the fourth semester in residence.
 The learning objectives of the requirement are for the student to:

-- achieve a substantial level of understanding of the theoretical and/or experimental background of his/her current project(s), including foundational topics related to his/her work, - demonstrate appropriate progress in obtaining and interpreting research results indicating the abilities necessary for successfully completing the Ph.D. with increasing independence, - discuss substantively his/her ongoing work, including near-term future research plans (6-12 months) as well as the context, rationale, major questions and methods for 1-2 years of his/her potential thesis work, and - write a report demonstrating scientific writing skills appropriate for Ph.D. work.
+- achieve a substantial level of understanding of the theoretical and/or experimental background of his/her current project(s), including foundational topics related to his/her work, - demonstrate appropriate progress in obtaining and interpreting research results indicating the abilities necessary for successfully completing the Ph.D. with increasing independence, - discuss substantively his/her ongoing work, including near-term future research plans (6 months) and - write a report demonstrating scientific writing skills appropriate for Ph.D. work.